ZhenyingZhu/ToDoAndTracker/README.md

 - Id
 - Name
 - project ref
+- step num: used to sort tasks in a project
 - expect start time: a timestamp
 - expect complete time: this is when the task must done.
 By default is the EOD of the start time.
 - expect time duration: this is how long should it take